Menu

 Police can search people in some situations if they believe they are connected to a crime.

 The police may ask anyone questions about a crime if they have reason to believe that person is involved.
-They can do what is called a pat-down if they have reasonable safety concerns.
-A pat-down is to look for weapons.
-It is not a full search and it cannot be used to look for evidence of a crime.
+They can do a pat-down if they have reasonable safety concerns.
+A pat-down is a search of a person’s body to look for weapons.
+It is not a full search, and it cannot be used to look for evidence of a crime.

 • they are given permission by the person they want to search